Top 49 Statistics & A/B Testing Interview Questions (Updated for 2024)

 In terms of the distribution of time spent per day on Facebook, you can imagine there may be two groups of people on Facebook: a) people who scroll quickly through their feed and don’t spend too much time on Facebook, and b) people who spend a large amount of their social media time on Facebook.
 Therefore, how could you describe the distribution using the four terms listed above?

-41. Let’s say you’re trying to calculate churn for a subscription product.
-You noticed that out of all customers that bought subscriptions in January 2020, about 10% of them canceled their membership before their next cycle on February 1st.
+43. Let’s say you’re trying to calculate churn for a subscription product.
+You noticed that out of all customers who bought subscriptions in January 2020, about 10% of them canceled their membership before their next cycle on February 1st.
 How do you extrapolate this knowledge to determine overall churn for the product?

 If you assume that your new customer acquisition is uniform throughout each month and that customer churn goes down by 20% month over month, what’s the expected churn for March 1st out of all customers that bought in January?